fwmiller/roadrunner64/README.md

 devices at boot time.
 The first partition on the first device which must be a hard drive on the first ATA controller is used as the primary volume.

-Access to the ISO9660 file system resident on the ATA volume is provided This file system is represented with a traditional path model in the shell.
+Access to the ISO9660 file system resident on the ATA volume is provided.
+This file system is represented with a traditional path model in the shell.
 It is also available through a standard POSIX open/close/read/write interface.